dearshrewdwit/m-spec/README.md

 # Mspec

-The lightest-weight testing framework in ruby
+The lightest-weight spec framework in ruby

 ## Installation